 So that sounds like a bad idea and doesn’t fall into the category of “negligible performance hit”.
 It’s a tremendous performance disaster.
 Every single new visitor will get a completely uncached page on their very first visit.
 A visit that is so much important to keep the bounce rate low.

 OK.
 What are the options at our table that Turpentine has to offer?
 Disable VCL Fix?
-That means disabling CSRF protection for those few actions where it maybe not so important.
+That means disabling CSRF protection for those few actions where it may not be so important.
 But I don’t really think so.
 I am not sure you want to sacrifice security for performance in any way.

-There’s a known chase for performance in this competitive websites world – but you know when to stop and when not.
+There’s a known chase for performance in this competitive websites’ world – but you know when to stop and when not.

 I am sorry if I had to rant on why Turpentine is of no real use.
 But I feel somewhat deceived as the aforementioned behavior made me think that things work fine for quite a lot of time whereas they really didn’t at the cost of lessening security.